simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

   []
 []
 ```
 This should be in your `simvue_thermal.i` file.
-Next, locate where your MOOSE application file is, and run the following command:
+Next, locate where your MOOSE application file is, and run the following command (updated with the relevant paths from your installation):
 ```sh
 /path/to/MOOSE/application/file -i /path/to/simvue_thermal.i --color off
 ```